pharath/pharath.github.io/_posts/2021-08-19-cheatsheet-git.md

 1. `git submodule init`
 2. `git submodule update --progress`
     - use `--progress` to display a cloning progress report

+# git gc

+Generally speaking you shouldn't be running garbage collection manually.
+It is a bad habit to get into and git does garbage collection when needed anyways. [stackoverflow comment under an answer](https://stackoverflow.com/a/18515113)

+## Dangling Objects

+Run `git fsck` in your repo to see all dangling objects.

+**Types** of dangling objects ( [stackoverflow](https://stackoverflow.com/a/22226373) ):
+- **Dangling blob** = A change that made it to the staging area/index, but never got committed.
+One thing that is amazing with Git is that once it gets added to the staging area, you can always get it back because these blobs behave like commits in that they have a hash too!!
+- **Dangling commit** = A commit that isn't directly linked to by any child commit, branch, tag or other reference.
+You can get these back too!

+E.g. if you run `git add .` and it takes very long, so that you have to press `ctrl + c` and run `git reset`, then there will be many **dangling blobs** after running this `git reset`.

 # Troubleshooting/Errors